Updated on by Sarina

 Take the two square fabric pieces together which you want to join as 2-triangle squares and mark diagonally across.
 Now sew on each side of this line, 1/4 inch apart from this line.

 Now cut across the middle line.
 Open it up and you get two 2-triangle square units.
+You can read this more in detail here – How to join half triangle-squares for patchwork easily.

 4. String piecing